 He then relinquished that post to embark on his journey at McLaren in the winter of 2016 as Executive Director of McLaren Technology Group.

 Graduating from Nottingham University in 1984 with an honours degree in physics, Jonathan began a lengthy career in the commercial and defence aerospace industry.

-Promoted through the company, he became director of operations and support operations at the Manchester and Prestwick Sites and was responsible for aircraft production, customer support and training.
-He returned to defence systems and aircraft, taking charge of the Hawk Fast Jet Programme as managing director.
+He moved to BAE systems in 1991, and was promoted through the company, finally becoming director of operations and support operations at the Manchester and Prestwick Sites.
+In 1999 he returned to defence systems and aircraft, taking charge of the Hawk Fast Jet Programme as managing director.